ksvendetta/splice/replit.md

 ## Overview

 This application is a **Progressive Web App (PWA)** for professional fiber optic cable splicing management.
 It runs completely offline with all data stored locally in the browser using IndexedDB, allowing users to install the app from their browser and use it without any internet connection.
-The app features a checkbox-based system for marking circuits as spliced, automatic fiber position calculation, splice connection management, complete data persistence across sessions, and comprehensive debug logging for troubleshooting.
+The app features a checkbox-based system for marking circuits as spliced, automatic fiber position calculation, splice connection management, and complete data persistence across sessions.

 ## User Preferences